eric2013264/Automated_Soft_Reset/README.md

-#   Automated Soft Reset Shiny Soft Reset Program for Raspberry Pi.
+#   Automated Soft Reset: A Shiny Soft Reset Program for Raspberry Pi.
 I saw a similar solution years ago on YouTube that showed someone using an arduino to automate the tedious task of hunting for shiny Pokemon.<br>
 If you're here, you're probably are aware that the probability to encounter a shiny randomly is 1/4096!
 Where older versions had an even less forgiving rate of 1/8192!<br>
 So I created an OpenCV solution that runs on a Raspberry Pi that automatically soft resets until a shiny is found.<br>